-Concerts with Christian Tetzlaff often turn into an existential experience for both the interpreter and the audience; suddenly old familiar works appear in a completely new light.
-In addition, he frequently turns his attention to forgotten masterpieces such as Joseph Joachim’s Violin Concerto which he successfully championed, and he also attempts to bring important new works into the repertoire such as Jörg Widmann’s Violin Concerto, which he premiered in 2013.
-He has an unusually extensive repertoire and performs approximately 100 concerts every year.
+In addition, he frequently turns his attention to forgotten masterpieces such as Joseph Joachim’s Violin Concerto or the Violin Concerto No. 22 by Giovanni Battista Viotti, a contemporary of Mozart and Beethoven.
+To broaden his repertoire, he also commits himself to substantial new works such as Jorg Widmann’s Violin Concerto, which he premiered.
+He has an unusually extensive repertoire and performs approximately 100 concerts each season.